-A primary aim of the Erasmus Data Collaboratory is to foster collective creativity to create societal impact.
-By bringin together students, academics, public and private partners, startups and scale-ups, a common goal of energy transition, resilient deltas, health systems, and on creating smart and inclusive cities drives this community further.
-These complex issues are hard to resolve, demanding approaches that are creative, systemic and divergent.
-Several partners in the ecosystem of ECDA such as the City of Rotterdam, The Province of South Holland, the Port of Rotterdam and NGOs will come up with societal challenges to work on.
-These challenges will be linked with pre and post experience programs of EUR, to provide students a hand-on learning experience, resulting in out-of-the-box creative solutions.
+The Erasmus Data Collaboratory, created by Erasmus Centre for Data Analytics (ECDA) together with leading tech companies and start-ups, brings together students, academics, public and private partners, start-ups and scale-ups to work on complex social challenges, such as the energy transition, resilient deltas, our health system, creating smart and inclusive cities.
+These issues, all related to contributing to the United Nations SDGs are usually complex and hard to resolve, demanding creative, systemic and divergent design challenge approaches.
+Partners in the ecosystem of ECDA such as the City of Rotterdam, the Province of South Holland, the Port of Rotterdam and non-governmental organisations (NGOs) bring societal challenges to work on.
+Challenges are linked with pre and post experience programs of Erasmus University Rotterdam (EUR), to provide students a hand-on learning experience.

 Smart Campus Project

 In the Smart Campus Project, real-life data will be used to make Erasmus University Rotterdam’s campus Woudestein more livable and sustainable.
 Sensors at various locations on the campus will collect data on air pollution, indoor climate, people flow, and heat distribution.
 Through this “living lab” issues related to the use of buildings, energy consumption, travel behavior, signposting, and health will be addressed and tackled.
 Layering data on a 3D model of the EUR campus allows the insights to be communicated to the users of the campus and the real estate team to make simulations of possible changes and facilitates evidence-based decision-making.
 The 3D model is housed in the Erasmus Data Collaboratory in Polak Building.